Why webs for learning?

 * how might an open, online learning community/network help you maximize your learning?

 * what would you consider before using Twitter to connect with a learning community?

 There may be other, more interesting, pertinent questions.
 If you have any, let me know.

 I am starting an open G-doc to collect responses.

 Further thoughts on trust, learning communities and our role as mentors and facilitators.

-Amanda Hayden, grad student at CSU, Chico in California, posted an excellent and insightful video blog on Speaking Openly UK, where she shares some of her thoughts on barriers to and opportunities for the development of trust in a learning environment.
+Amanda Hayden, grad student at CSU, Chico in California, posted an excellent and insightful video blog, where she shares some of her thoughts on barriers to and opportunities for the development of trust in a learning environment.
 She is my teacher for this piece.
 Some thoughts:

 * institutional barriers to students developing own learning paths and practices.
 Students don’t trust themselves to “get it right” “learn what they need to fulfill a requirement”.